 A bottomed out implant will not go back up on its own.
 So the only way to fix it is with surgery.

-Bottomed out implants require revision surgery to remove the implants, repair the lower part of your breast pocket using permanent stitches (often using a special kind of material called a ‘dermal matrix’ to strengthen the area) and then replace with smaller implants.
+Bottomed out breast implants require revision surgery to remove the implants, repair the lower part of your breast pocket using permanent stitches (often using a special kind of material called a 'dermal matrix' to strengthen the area) and then replace with smaller breast implants.

 Implants typically take at least 6 months to settle after surgery.
-If your implants do bottom out you will need to wait at least 6 months (and up to a year) after your first surgery before considering a revision.
+If your breast implants do bottom out you will need to wait at least 6 months (and up to a year) after your first breast surgery before considering a revision.

-Now I know the part you’ll focus on there is SMALLER IMPLANTS!
+Now I know the part you'll focus on there is SMALLER IMPLANTS!
 Any downsize in implants to repair bottoming out is often only temporary.
-If everything heals up good after a revision for bottoming out you can remove and replace again with larger implants – but not for at least a year.
+If everything heals up good after a revision for bottoming out you can remove and replace again with larger breast implants - but not for at least a year.